workhouse-advertising/checkout-plugins-magento2/README.md

 1. Click on Enabled checkbox

-1. Enable Sandbox mode for testing
+1. Enable Test mode for testing

 1. Save the configuration